Beyond the mass-radius plane: Integrated radiative-convective and interior structure simulations of the exoplanet continuum: Methods

-To calculate the atmosphere $T(p)$ profile, radiative transfer is modelled with SOCRATES \citep{manners_socrates_2024, edwards_studies_1996} under the two-stream approximation using a correlated-$k$ method for parametrising gas opacities.
-Opacities for \ch{H2O}, \ch{H2}, \ch{CO2}, \ch{CO}, \ch{CH4} are obtained from the DACE database, which are largely drawn from ExoMol \citep{grimm_database_2021,tennyson_exomol_2018}.
-Continuum opacities are obtained from the HITRAN CIA database \citep{karman_hitran_2019}, except \ch{H2O} uses the semi-empirical MT\_CKD continuum \citep{mlawer_mtckd_2023, mlawer_mtckd_2012}.
-All other gases have zero opacity, and we neglect aerosols.
+Each solver iteration evaluates energy fluxes from the atmospheric temperature, composition, and height profiles.
+Spectroscopic radiative fluxes are modelled with SOCRATES \citep{manners_socrates_2024, edwards_studies_1996} under the two-stream approximation using a correlated-$k$ method for parametrising gas opacities.
+Line opacities for \ch{H2O}, \ch{H2}, \ch{CO2}, \ch{CO}, \ch{CH4}, and \ch{N2} are obtained from the DACE database, which are largely drawn from ExoMol, using a 25\,cm$^{-1}$ line wing cut-off \citep{grimm_database_2021,tennyson_exomol_2018}.
+Continuum opacities are obtained from the HITRAN CIA database \citep{karman_hitran_2019}, except \ch{H2O} uses the semi-empirical MT\_CKD version 3.2 continuum parameterisation \citep{mlawer_mtckd_2012,mlawer_mtckd_2023}.
+All other gases formed by thermochemistry are treated with zero opacity.
+We include Rayleigh scattering, but neglect aerosols and clouds.
 The top boundary condition on our radiative transfer calculations is set by the down-welling stellar radiation, treated as a blackbody function of stellar effective temperature $T_\text{eff}$ and bolometric instellation $F_\text{bol}$.

+Atmospheric convection is parametrised using Schwarzschild mixing-length theory, which assumes that unstably-buoyant parcels of ascending gas diffuse energy over a characteristic mixing length $\lambda$ \citep{ vitense_mlt_1953, robinson_temperature_2014, joyce_mlt_2023}.
+The mixing-length asymptotically tends to the pressure-scale height aloft and to zero at the surface \citep{hogstrom_karman_1988}.
+Importantly, our mixing-length formalism estimates the characteristic convective velocity $w$ from the Brunt-V\"as\"all\"a frequency of buoyant parcel oscillations \citep{pierrehumbert_book_2010, windsor_radiative-convective_2022}, and can thereby derive a vertical eddy diffusion coefficient,

+Our estimates of $K_{zz}$ enable an assessment of dynamical mixing processes within these atmospheres, in Section~\ref{sec:results_convect}.

+The upward convective energy flux is combined with the net radiative flux to determine the total transport of energy through each layer of the model.
+This formalism naturally permits the formation of convectively-stable layers -- where energy is transported entirely by radiation -- which are recognised to strongly modulate surface temperature conditions and atmospheric structure, at a given instellation \citep{selsis_cool_2023, peng_puffy_2024, cmiel_structure_2025}.